Hurricane! (American Dad!): Plot

 As the storm worsens, the family becomes increasingly frightened and distrustful of Stan when his idea to open another window to let them float to the top results in Hayley being taken by a great white shark.
 With the shark loose in the house, the family fights for survival.
-Steve fails to hide his porn collection from his mother, while Roger secretly drowns his date upon discovering she is still alive.
+Steve fails to hide his pornography from his mother, while Roger drowns his date upon discovering she is still alive.
 After Stan separates himself from the family, they find Hayley, but are trapped on the sofa while the shark circles them.
 Stan loses hope and admits Francine's suggestions are better than his own, until Klaus gives him an encouragement speech by comparing him to Nicolas Cage: despite his failure in several movies, Cage eventually made a successful film (which Klaus believes to be National Treasure: Book of Secrets).
 He suggests Stan will eventually make the right decision after his many failures, inspiring Stan to prove himself reliable in a crisis once more.

 Stan obtains a grizzly bear from the zoo to battle the shark, which only further aggravates the situation when the two animals work together to kill the family.
-He then attempts to use exposed wiring to electrocute the animals, but accidentally electrocutes Roger instead.
-Refusing to accept Francine's pleas to just get help, Stan instead throws his old college javelin which, instead of killing the bear, accidentally impales Francine in the shoulder, to Stan's horror.
-Buckle enters the house with a tranquilizer gun and sedates the two predators before also shooting Stan realizing that he was an equal threat.
-Stan later tells Buckle that he made the right call.
+He then attempts to electrocute the animals, but accidentally electrocutes Roger instead.
+Refusing to accept Francine's pleas just to get help, Stan instead throws his old college javelin which, instead of killing the bear, accidentally impales Francine in the shoulder, to Stan's horror.
+Buckle enters the house with a tranquilizer gun and sedates the two predators before also shooting Stan, realizing that he was an equal threat.
+As the Hurricane passes away, Stan later tells Buckle that he made the right call.
 Francine comforts Stan by assuring him he is a good husband and father in all other aspects of life, but despite the whole ordeal, Stan is not convinced that he should stay out of a future crisis.

-After the storm clears, Stan looks out to scope the damage done by the storm, only to find himself in a stand-off with Cleveland Brown and Peter Griffin, whose houses have ended up on both sides of the Smiths' house, since the same hurricane hit their respective towns earlier.
-Cleveland then tries to tell Peter he knows him, then the latter just tell them to let him think.
+After the storm clears, Stan looks out to scope the damage done by the storm, only to find himself in a stand-off with Cleveland Brown and Peter Griffin, whose houses have ended up on both sides of the Smiths' house, since the same animation hit their respective towns earlier.
+Cleveland then tries to tell Peter he knows him, but the latter tells them to let him think.
 When Francine comes out the front door, Stan accidentally shoots her, which Peter claims to be "classic American Dad!" due to its unpredictability.